node-dot-cpp/memory-safe-cpp/STATIC-CHECKS.md

 ## Check Domains

 In addition to checking for memory consistency, our static checker can also check for potential violations of determinism.
 Mode of check (memory safety, determinism, or both) is specified in the command line.
+TODO: non-memory UB checks, cross-platform checks

 ## List of checks